kpatel427/Gviz_bioconductor/README.md

 # Gviz (bioconductor package)

-Visualizing alignments for custom set of transcripts using Gviz Bioconductor package.
+Visualizing assembled transcripts and reference annotation transcripts generated from StringTie using Gviz.